Unity-Technologies/MeshSyncDCCPlugins/Readme.md

   - **If older versions are already installed, remove them manually before hand**.
 Delete the appropriate files before starting Metasequoia.
 - Panel -> Unity Mesh Sync will be added after installation, open this and check "Auto Sync".
 - While "Auto Sync" is checked, changes to the mesh will automatically be reflected in Unity.
 If Auto Sync is disabled, use the "Manual Sync" button to sync changes.
-- Checking "Double Sided" will cause the Mesh to be double-sided in Unity.
 - Checking "Sync Camera" will sync the camera in Metasequoia.
 "Camera Path" is the camera path in Unity.
 - Clicking "Import Unity Scene" will import the currently open Unity scene.
 Changes made to the scene can be reflected in real time.